Landing Page vs Homepage: Pro Tips for Success

 For instance, you may have one offer but different sources for it, such as one source being email and the other being a Facebook ad.
 By cloning a landing page and assigning a unique UTM code to each, you can see how prospects are reaching your offers and compare the effectiveness of various channels.

-That’s important if you want a good return on your investment with a strong Facebook ad CTR, particularly as cloning a landing page can takes only minutes.
+That’s important if you want a good return on your investment with a strong Facebook ad CTR, particularly as cloning a landing page can take only minutes.

 Optimize Page Speed for Better User Experience and Conversions